minkezhang/cachepp/docs/tutorial/intro.md

 this folder as a working directory.
 The included `Makefile` will compile as-is, and will produce an executable called `tutorial.app`.
 All header files in this tutorial should go into the [tutorial/include/src](../../tutorial/include/src/) directory, and all source files into the [tutorial/src/](../../tutorial/src/) directory.

+We have added `tutorial/include/` to the include path to make including header files much simpler -- a header file `tutorial/include/src/foo.h` can be included in all files within the tutorial scope as `#include "src/foo.h"`.

 If you are creating a project from scratch, simply copy the base tutorial directory, `cd` into it and *replace the* `external/cachepp` *link with a* `git clone` *of the repository*: